 Using Music to Transform Lives and Communities: Caring adults encourage discipline, joy and personal expression through music and arts programs.
 Programs emphasize tolerance and shared understanding as methods for solving problems.

 Connecting People and Communities: Cameras and other technology empower individuals and communities to tell their own stories.
 Children in different countries and schools learn about and get to know peers who live in dramatically different regions and circumstances.

-14 music schools and programs have been created in Bangladesh, Brazil, Ghana, Mali, Nepal, Rwanda, South Africa, Morocco, Mexico, Argentina and Thailand.
-More than 1,200 young people attend free classes in dance, instruments, languages and musical theory, all taught by qualified local teachers.
+15 music programs have been created in Bangladesh, Brazil, Ghana, Mali, Nepal, Rwanda, South Africa, Morocco, Mexico, Argentina and Thailand.
+More than 2,000 young people attend free classes in dance, instruments, languages and musical theory, all taught by qualified local teachers.

 Projects also help meet essential needs of the larger community, including the provision of aid such as food, clean water, medicine, clothes, books, school supplies, solar energy, computers, and other modern technology.
 Over 15,000 people have been impacted by the Foundation’s community development and empowerment efforts throughout our program regions and beyond.